 Source: GlobalData Patent Analytics

-PepsiCo is one of the leading patent filers in the beverage carbonators space.
-Some other key patent filers include Samsung Group, Cornelius, and Krones.
-PepsiCo has recently made a new addition to its SodaStream line-up of sparkling water makers, which will enable consumers to carbonate flat water at home.
+PepsiCo is the leading patent filer in the beverage carbonators space.
+Some other key patent filers include Samsung Group, Keurig Dr Pepper, and Starbucks.
+PepsiCo recently made a new addition to its SodaStream line-up of sparkling water makers, which will enable consumers to carbonate flat water at home.

 Beverage carbonators will potentially become an important aspect in the consumer industry, with the demand for soft drinks expected to increases in the coming years.